Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1430.md

 Chef koans?
 Git Real challenges from Code School.
 Chef School?

-Want to approach at a high level - how do I get a basic LAMP stack setup and deploy an application within it?
-(PUPHPET or SoloWizard)
+Want to approach at a high level - how do I get a basic LAMP stack setup and deploy an application within it?  ( ( [PuPHPet](https://puphpet.com) or [SoloWizard](http://www.solowizard.com) )

+Besides Opscode most people don't care about having a cookbook that works on a zillion different platforms - just care about one.
+Also only care about problems of their business, not problems of Chef.

 ## What will we do now?
 What needs to happen next?